Why study this course

 Get a taste of what could come through touring with one of our ensembles.

-This flexible and challenging programme allows you to specialise and develop your musical interests while developing a solid, broad-based education in aesthetics, analysis, composition, ethnomusicology, music history and performance.
+Our flexible Music BA programme will allow you to specialise and develop your own musical interests while acquiring a solid, broad-based education in music theory and analysis, composition and performance studies, music history and culture, ethnomusicology, studio production and the business of music (including the opportunity to undertake a work placement).

-As well as the key foundations of an education in music, this programme offers you a flexible and diverse range of modules.
-You may also be able to study topics in other Schools, subject to availability.
-If you would prefer to focus solely on music, consider our BMus course (which includes composition and performance as third-year major projects) as an alternative.
+As well as the key foundations of an education in music, this programme offers you a flexible and diverse range of modules, without any core requirements in year 1.
+You may also be able to study topics in other schools, subject to availability each year.
+If you would prefer to focus solely on music, consider our BMus course (which includes performance as a major project in year 3, core module requirements in year 1, and the opportunity to specialise in two major projects) as an alternative.

-You will spend the third year of this four-year course studying abroad, taking modules in music and other subjects where available.
+You’ll spend the third year of this 4-year course studying abroad, taking modules in music and other subjects where available.
 At your host university, you will learn different perspectives and approaches to studying music.
-You will complete your studies in Cardiff in the fourth year.
+You’ll complete your studies in Cardiff in the fourth year.

 We accept a combination of A-levels and other qualifications, as well as equivalent international qualifications subject to entry requirements.
 Typical offers are as follows: